ChrisBail/PSPicker/README.md

 # PSPicker

-Christian Baillard
+Author: Christian Baillard
-baillard@geologie.ens.fr or baillard@uw.edu
+Contact: baillard@geologie.ens.fr or baillard@uw.edu

 Please see [here](https://chrisbail.github.io/PSPicker/) to have more info about PSPicker